nl-taiga-s/public_python/README.md

 ### others
 * `direnv` => [github](https://github.com/direnv/direnv)
 ## NOTE
-* When running GUI scripts on WSL2, the Japanese text in the window title is garbled.
-That is the way to deal with it.
+* ***When running GUI scripts on WSL2, the Japanese text in the window title is garbled.
+That is the way to deal with it***.
 ```Python
 import platform
 from PySide6.QtGui import QFont, QFontDatabase